 Bachelor’s/Master’s 5-Year (3+2) Programs

-The Bush School of Government & Public Service has joined with Texas A&M University’s departments of Political Science, Economics, Agriculture Economics, Sociology, and Wildlife and Fisheries Sciences as well as the International Studies Degree Program to offer seven joint-degree programs that allow political science, economics, sociology, agriculture economics, and international studies (in their politics/diplomacy track) majors to enter the Bush School at the beginning of their fourth year of study at Texas A&M University.
-This enables students to receive both their undergraduate and master’s degrees in five years.
+The Bush School of Government and Public Service has joined with Texas A&M University’s Departments of Political Science, Economics, Agriculture Economics, Sociology and Wildlife and Fisheries Sciences, as well as the International Studies Degree Program, to offer seven joint-degree programs that allow political science, economics, sociology, agriculture economics and international studies (in their politics/diplomacy track) majors to enter the Bush School at the beginning of their fourth year of study at Texas A&M. This enables students to receive both their bachelor’s and master’s degrees in five years.

 Those who are admitted and complete their coursework will receive both the bachelor’s and master’s degrees upon completion of the entire 5-year joint degree program.